Golden rules after hip replacement - why they are mostly unnecessary today

 Reality:

-Thanks to the stable anchoring of modern hip prostheses, side sleeping is usually possible directly after surgery.
+side sleeping is nowadays usually possible directly after the operation.
 Many doctors recommend placing a pillow between the knees to stabilize the position.
-But there is no longer a long-term restriction.
-Side sleeping even improves sleep quality and overall well-being, which in turn promotes healing.
+However, there is no long‑term restriction any more.
+Side sleeping even improves sleep quality and overall well‑being, which in turn promotes healing.

 3. Sport is taboo – at least 3 to 6 months' break